LAGO: A Local-Global Optimization Framework Combining Trust Region Methods and Bayesian Optimization: Experimental design, LAGO and baselines specifications

-We discuss here the synthetic problem framework used in \Cref{sec:synthetic_results}.
-The function definitions, search spaces and the global minima are given in \Cref{table:synthetic_problems}, while \Cref{fig:2D_contours} shows the contour plots, with the global minimizers.

-We run each algorithm with the same budget of function evaluation ($210d$), over $50$ different initial designs of experiments of size $5d$ using the Latin Hypercube Sampling method \cite{mckay1979comparison}.
-For gradient-based methods, each iteration is charged a cost equivalent to $d+1$ function evaluations, unless stated otherwise.
+\paragraph{Experimental design.} We run each algorithm with the same budget of function evaluation ($210d$), over $50$ different initial designs of experiments of size $5d$ using the Latin Hypercube Sampling method \cite{mckay1979comparison}.
 When possible, this initial design is given, but some exceptions apply (see below).
 If the optimization routine requires only one initial starting point, it is selected randomly from the $5d$ initial data points.
 If multiple restarts occur, then the next restart point is selected within the remaining points of the initial dataset.

-We now discuss the algorithms used for reproducibility purposes.
-The code to reproduce experiments is available at \cite{van_dieren_2026_18847398}.
+For synthetic benchmarks, each full gradient evaluation is charged as $d$ function evaluations.
+This conservative accounting avoids treating gradient information as essentially free in settings where no adjoint solver or application-specific gradient-cost model is available.
+For the PDE-constrained optimization problem, the adjoint method computes the full gradient with one additional PDE solve \cite{hinze2008optimization}, so the gradient is charged at one function evaluation cost.